SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/amazon-opensearch-service.md

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Amazon-OpenSearch/08.-Amazon-OpenSearch-Nodes-Performance.png')} alt="Fields" />

-### **09. Amazon OpenSearch \- EBS Volume Performance**
+### EBS Volume Performance

 The Amazon OpenSearch \- EBS Volume Performance dashboard provides a comprehensive view of the performance metrics for Amazon Elastic Block Store (EBS) volumes associated with OpenSearch clusters.
 It displays various key performance indicators such as read and write latency, I/O operations per second (IOPS), throughput, burst balance, and disk queue depth.

 Use this dashboard to:
 * Monitor read and write latency of EBS volumes to ensure optimal response times for OpenSearch operations.
 * Track read and write IOPS to understand the I/O demand on your EBS volumes and identify any performance constraints.